COVID-19 Update: Read messageHide message »

 Ground-Source Heat Pumps

-These high-efficiency systems can provide 100% of a building’s heating and cooling needs.
+These high-efficiency heat pump systems can provide 100% of a building’s heating and cooling needs with no need for a backup system.
 They work by extracting stored heat in the ground or groundwater and circulating it through a building.
-Due to excavation costs, ground-source heat pumps come with a much higher price tag than air-source heat pumps.
+Due to excavation costs for installing the ground loop, ground-source heat pumps come with a much higher price tag than air-source heat pumps.
+Ground Source systems also have the highest efficiency of all heat pump systems if properly designed and installed.
 Contact us to find out if this technology is suitable for your building.

 - One system to heat, cool, and supply hot water for your home or business